matchish/laravel-scout-elasticsearch/README.md

 book title is `Barcelona`

 ### Working with results
-Often your response isn't collection of models but aggregations or models with higlights an so on.
+Often your response isn't collection of models but aggregations or models with higlights and so on.
 In this case you need to implement your own implementation of `HitsIteratorAggregate` and bind it in your service provider

 [Here is a case](https://github.com/matchish/laravel-scout-elasticsearch/issues/28)